danyambuehl/ITCNE23-SEM-Ill/.github/ISSUE_TEMPLATE/implementation.md

 As a _user_ I want to ...
 As a _developer_ I want to ...

+In the Story section, describe the user story and the developer story.

 __Acceptance criteria__

 What needs to be done to consider the story as completed (bullet points)